 The Imperial Six was taken over Cineplex Odeon in May 1986 and was partially renovated, re-opening as the Pantages Cinema in December 1987.
 This closed in August 1988 and a full restoration project to return the building to a single auditorium was completed fully completed in September 1989.

-The theater was re-named Pantages Theatre again and was home to “The Phantom of the Opera” for ten years.
-Now used mostly for Broadway touring companies, the theater was renamed the Canon Theatre in September of 2001 and in 2011 was renamed Ed Mirvish Theatre.
+The theater was re-named Pantages Theatre again and was home to the stage musical “The Phantom of the Opera” for ten years.
+Now used mostly for Broadway touring companies, the theatre was renamed the Canon Theatre in September of 2001 and in 2011 was renamed Ed Mirvish Theatre.